 In addition to our course and program offerings, our faculty are involved in cutting edge research activities.
-Funding for these efforts is provided by diverse sources, including some of the most competitive programs of the National Science Foundation, NASA, the National Geospatial-Intelligence Agency, and the US Geological Survey to name but a few.
+Funding for these efforts is provided by diverse sources, including some of the most competitive programs of the NSF, DARPA, NASA, NGA, USGS and others.
+Current projects at the department include the following.

 |Paul Houser||NASA-Goddard Space Flight Center||NASA/ROSES High Mountain Asia||8/16 – 8/19|